jobdk/react-fitness-app/README.md

-# Responsive fitness app for entering fitness data like weight, exercise and food.
+# Responsive fitness app for entering fitness data such as weight, exercise and food.

-1. `yarn install` oder `npm install` - ich habe mit yarn gearbeitet
+1. `yarn install` or `npm install`

-2. `yarn start` oder `npm start`
+2. `yarn start` or `npm start`